mpnetzwerk/ServerList/CONTRIBUTING.md

 Please ask questions on [Gitter](https://gitter.im/mpnetzwerk/ServerList).
 You will get a faster answer there and don't disturb maintainers and contributors in the issue tracker.

 ## ✉️ Issues and Pull Requests
-If you found a bug or have an idea how to improve or add a new feature, you're welcome to [open an issue](https://github.com/mpnetzwerk/ServerList/issues/new).
+If you found an outdated server or have an idea how to improve our project, you're welcome to [open an issue](https://github.com/mpnetzwerk/ServerList/issues/new).
 Please keep in mind this guidelines and [check if there is already an issue](https://github.com/mpnetzwerk/ServerList/issues) with the same content like yours.

-Feel free to [open a pull request](https://github.com/mpnetzwerk/ServerList/compare) if you fixed a bug or added or improved a feature.
+Feel free to [open a pull request](https://github.com/mpnetzwerk/ServerList/compare) if you added a server or improved a feature.

 ## 🎨 Code Style
 This project is using a custom code style.
 Please see existing code files for more information.